May 30, 2023

 1. Tackle mental health.

 Mental health can play a pivotal role in injuries and workers’ compensation claims.
+Mental health challenges can also contribute to prolonged claims and disputes, increasing the likelihood of litigation and higher overall claim costs.

 If workers are sleep deprived and unfocused due to mental health issues, they may be more vulnerable to injuries.
 According to the CDC, poor mental health and stress can negatively affect physical capability and daily functioning.
 Mental health and stress issues can also hurt job performance, productivity, engagement, and productivity.